Te Pahū Landcare Group

 1) Come along to our monthly weeding sessions (third Sunday of the month).
 Or, if you’re going for a walk along the Nikau walkway during spring and summer and you notice the bind weed is really bad, climbing up the native plantings and smothering them, please stop for a rest and untangle the bind weed from the native trees for a few minutes.
 It’s a very satisfying job and only takes a few minutes to make a positive difference.
 If everyone who walked along the Nikau walkway did this, the bind weed wouldn’t be so bad.

-2) Buy a rat trap and start to use it at home.
+2) Buy a trap and start to use it at home.
 Anyone trapping rats and possums is helping our native biodiversity and easing the pressure the birds are constantly under.

 3) Volunteer to help our group with clearing and resetting the traps we have along the Nikau walkway.
 Get in touch to be involved.
 Even if you don’t like handling dead pest animals, you can help by entering data into Trap.NZ.
 There is a role for everyone in our volunteer work.

 We have started trapping rodents (ship rats and Norway rats) and possums along the Kāniwhaniwha stream.
 You can see our results on Trap.NZ here.
-As at 12th February 2022, we have removed 412 pests, which is pretty impressive, since we only started in August 2020.
+As at 13th August 2024, we have removed 794 pests, which is pretty impressive, since we only started in August 2020.
 If you would like to get involved, please contact Nardene on landcare@tepahu.co.nz

 If you go for a walk from the Kaniwhaniwha Reserve into Pirongia Forest Park along the Nikau walkway, please consider putting a pair of gloves in your back pocket, and releasing at least one native tree from field bindweed as you walk along.
 See here if you’re unsure what this weed looks like.
 If everyone helped release one native tree, it would help the native plantings along the Kaniwhaniwha stream thrive.
 The more people are weeding, the more resilient our plantings will be.